Sports information director leaving athletics

 Rick Costello, director of athletics, stated in the press release that Huizenga did a great job during his time and will be missed by the department.

 Huizenga’s last day will be Friday, June 8.
-No replacement has been announced currently.
+No replacement has been announced.

 If you want a picture to show with your comment, go get a gravatar.